ajirlbeck14/Project/README.md

 Welcome to CattleTEC!!

-Take control of your herd's tomorrow, today!
+Helping you take control of your herd's tomorrow, today!

 ![CattleTEC](CattleTEC-PNG.png "CattleTEC Logo")